rbuurma/vic-sem-2019/VicSemSyllabus2019.md

 #### Week 4, February 17 (note: Sunday afternoon): canonical realisms 2
-some topics: serials and series (what happens when we try to imagine all six Barsetshire novels or the Carlingford novels as part of a single world?)
+some topics: serials and series (what happens when we try to imagine all six Barsetshire novels or the Carlingford novels as part of a single world?); roman fleuve; marriage; travel; Trollope and/vs Oliphant; comparison; gender and character; carrying over from week 2 especially series and seriality; status and class; precarity

 + Miss Marjoribanks (1865-6), second half
 + Lauren Goodlad, "Bigger Love"
-+ Lit Lab Canon/Archive pamphlet
 + Eric Hayot, from *On Literary Worlds*

 + discussion and outline: